 The world we live in is the result of a lot of brave people tinkering, failing, and succeeding once in a while.
 Nobody knows what’s next: some are willing to play ball in the face of uncertainty and some aren’t.
 You’re not an impostor for trying something that might not work.
 You’re a hero.

 16. Take action.
 Impostor Syndrome lives in abstraction.
+It’s not about stopping being lazy, it’s about massive amounts of action.
 It is impossible for it to survive when you’re taking action.
 Taking action proves that you’re not a fraud.
 It tests your mettle in the real world.

 Impostor Syndrome cannot do damage to the person who consistently takes action.
 (You still might feel it every once in a while but you won’t let it stop you.)